-The Bahamas is located on the Atlantic Ocean, 80Km (50 miles) off the coast of Florida.
-The country is comprised of 700 island sprinkled over 100,000 square miles (check map here).
+The Bahamas is located in the Atlantic Ocean, 50 mi off the coast of Florida.
+The country is comprised of 700 islands sprinkled over 100,000 square miles (check the map here).

 How to get there

-∗ From the U.S. there’re direct flights with: Delta, United, JetBlue, BahamasAir and Southwest Airlines.
+From the U.S. there are direct flights with Delta, United, JetBlue, BahamasAir and Southwest Airlines.

-From other countries is easier flying to the U.S., Miami or Fort Lauderdale, then taking another flight from there.
+From other countries is easier to fly to the U.S., Miami or Fort Lauderdale, than take another flight from there.

-∗ To Exuma, there’s an international airport in Moss town, northwest of George Town, and there’re direct flights from Nassau, Miami, Atlanta and Toronto.
+To Exuma, there’s an international airport in Moss Town, northwest of George Town, and there are direct flights from Nassau, Miami, Atlanta and Toronto.

 - The hurricane season lasts from June to November.

-- The months with most rain are May and June.
+- The months with the most rain are May and June.

-I stayed in Nassau at Coco Plum Resorts Bahamas, and just flew to Exumas to do the tour.
-If you’re looking for hotels my recommendations are:
+I stayed in Nassau at Coco Plum Resorts Bahamas, (which I don’t recommend) and just flew to Exumas to take the tour.